Best Travel Insurance for Guatemala: What to Cover

 Medical Emergencies

-• Emergency medical treatment and hospitalization
+• Emergency treatment & hospitalization

-• Prescription medications and medical supplies
+• Prescription medications

 • Dental emergencies from accidents